-The cabin and grounds can fit a maximum of eight people.
+The cabin and grounds can accomadate a maximum of eight people.
 The single-story cabin comes with three bedrooms, a kitchen, bathroom and living room.
 One bedroom has a queen bed, the other has a full sized bunk bed, and the third has a twin bunk bed.

 Check-in is at 4pm and check-out is at 11am.
 Limit 8 people and 8 vehicles.

 Blue Springs Gap is situated in a grassy clearing atop a mountain peak in southwest Virginia.
 From the cabin's front porch campers have views of the impressive Appalachian peaks and valleys.
 Beyond the clearing is a dense stand of mixed hardwoods and pines.